russell-archer/StoreHelper/README.md

 /Users/rarcher/Library/Developer/CoreSimulator/Devices/{device-id}/data/Containers/Data/Application/{app-id}/StoreKit/receipt
 ```

+The `receipt` directory will contain the old-style `StoreKit1` encrypted receipt.

-If you're using `StoreKit2` this directory won't exist.
-However, if you navigate to `...{app-id}/Library/Caches/StoreKit` you should see the receipts database:
+If you navigate to `...{app-id}/Library/Caches/StoreKit` you should see the `StoreKit2` receipts database:

 ![](./readme-assets/StoreHelperDemo25.png)